Open at 9am, call free on 0800 531 6027

 Mythbuster: "I won't be able to move home"

 Taking out equity release doesn’t have to mean you can’t move home in the future.
-With our plans, you can, subject to certain criteria
+With the plans we recommend, you can, subject to certain criteria

 Portable plans

 A common misconception about equity release is that you won’t be able to move home once you’ve unlocked your tax-free cash from it.
-In fact, with our plans, you can, subject to certain criteria.
+In fact, with the plans we recommend, you can, subject to certain criteria.

 Our customers often take out equity release so they can stay in their family home rather than move to a smaller one.
 Then the loan, plus compound interest, is typically repaid through the sale of the property when the last remaining applicant passes away or moves into long-term care.